AntoPorter/CopilotForSecurity/LogicApp-Promptbook/readme.md

 - All Prompts within the Logic App are related to the Session ID created by Prompt 1.
 This ensures that all prompts are using the same prior context and grounding information.
 - The Output of Prompt 4 is what will be captured in the Email Body to be sent.

+**NOTE: If you do not plan to use some of the Parameters included in Prompt 1, remove them from the prompt content to avoid confusing Copilot for Security.
+This will occasionally cause Evaluation Result Type: "Error" upon running the Logic App.

 ### Email Output

 Upon the successful Logic App run, the "Email" recipient should receive a Markdown style email with relative summary information as to your investigation.